krlabs/conky/README.md

 - **Custom Widgets**: Weather Forecast, Kernel version, OS release, System uptime, and more.
 - **Easy Customization**: Modify fonts, colors, and displayed modules to suit your preferences.

+## Important Notes

+- Some commands in this configuration require `sudo` privileges to execute.
+Make sure you have the necessary permissions or run Conky with appropriate settings to avoid issues.
+For example:
+  - Commands like `dmidecode` for hardware information may need `sudo`.
+  - Ensure your user has access to required files and devices without unnecessary restrictions.

 ## Preview

 ![Preview of Conky Custom Configuration](https://github.com/krlabs/conky/blob/main/krlabs-conky-theme.png)